Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 ### When?
 When it comes to selecting the time of a marketing activity there is not much research out there with regards to treatment effects.
 Most advice for marketing pratitioners focuses on social media marketing and on what time are best for publishing new posts.
 These guidelines mostly look at single performance measures like engagement to see at which times the performance measure are maximized.
 An example of this can be seen in the blog post
-<a  href="https://sproutsocial.com/insights/best-times-to-post-on-social-media/"> "Best times to post on social media for 2019"</a>.
+<a  href="https://sproutsocial.com/insights/best-times-to-post-on-social-media/" target="_blank"> "Best times to post on social media for 2019"</a>.
 Generally these approaches only attempt to maximize the average treatment effect.
 Since social media usually works in a broadcast style in which each post reaches all users it is not possible to adjust the content or publishing time of a post for specific users or groups of users.</br>
-In their paper <a href = "https://www.researchgate.net/publication/4753376_Time-Series_Models_in_Marketing"> Time Series Models in Marketing </a> the authors look at the application of time series models for marketing.
+In their paper <a href = "https://www.researchgate.net/publication/4753376_Time-Series_Models_in_Marketing" target="_blank"> Time Series Models in Marketing </a> the authors look at the application of time series models for marketing.
 For example they use persistance modeling in order to estimate  the longterm effect of marketing activities.

 <img
 align="center"